SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 equipment description; Employed (R2), you only get the use of the ship while you remain in service
-Special Abilities: Iron Will (R1), +1D to willpower rolls and +2 to default interaction diﬃculties
+Special Abilities: Iron Will (R1), +1D to willpower rolls and +2 to default interaction difficulties
 Equipment: Military scout ship (owned by the military;
-less-than-mint condition; on any Critical Failure with ship system, the ship shuts down and requires a repair roll for that system against a diﬃculty of 16 to get it running again); worn Plastovar armor (Armor Value +1D+1);
+less-than-mint condition; on any Critical Failure with ship system, the ship shuts down and requires a repair roll for that system against a difficulty of 16 to get it running again); worn Plastovar armor (Armor Value +1D+1);
 laser pistol (damage 4D; range 25/75/150; ammo 15);
 standard comlink; standard enviro-suit; cred-key